REONTeam/reon/README.md

 3. Run tables.sql in MySQL
 4. Continue these steps later once the production server is setup.

-# Running Locally
+# Docker Setup

 A `docker-compose.yml` is provided which will run all the required services.
 To get started, be sure to have docker available on your system.

 1. Copy `config.example.json` to `config.json`
-2. Run `make` to start the services
+2. Run `docker compose up -d` to start the services
-3. Run `make account` to create an account without having to configure email delivery
+3. Run `docker compose exec -w /var/www/reon/web/scripts web php add_user.php` to create an account without having to configure email delivery

-### `make all` - Run all the services
-Checkout http://localhost/ to see if it worked.

-### `make clean` - Tear down all services

-### `make account` - Create a REON user acccount
-Avoids having to setup email properly
+Your REON server should now be accessible at http://localhost/.

 # License